SkoolNotes/Taproot/2020HIST201/KBRobertsNotes.md

  |
 Best

+- Aurangzeb
+	- Absolute power
+	- Super religious
+	- Very distresfull
+	- Removed religois toleration
+	- Destoyed a bunch of hindu temples

 - Shah Jahan
 	 - Removed religious tolerance
 	 - Didn't do a lot
 	 - Way to much money in court
 	 - Alot of taxes
-- Aurangzeb
-	- Absolute power
-	- Super religious
-	- Very distresfull
-	- Removed religois toleration
-	- Destoyed

 - Akbar
 	- Stabilized the regime